- More than 2 hours per day

 We strongly recommend that all breeders, both assured breeders (ABs) and non ABs, use the following (or equivalent) schemes, tests and advice.

 - DNA test - prcd-PRA - part of The Kennel Club's CombiBreed package* (see below).
-Find a list of tested dogs
+Find a list of tested dogs or find a list of dogs tested with the prcd-PRA linkage test that is no longer available

 - Check inbreeding calculators